Why did medieval armies always capture castles rather than bypass them?

 15 February 2024 20: 32

 And the Huns bypassed the fortress.
-Represent feudal lord A and sits in the castle B and as a result the lords fight and the lads' forelocks are cracking like now with one military and special operation and instead of turning over the land and people, the lads go to hell, oh well, the Nazis and mercenaries and shiro-Svidomo those God ordered and they are being graved then some not Savchukovs but Ivanovs and Danilovs and Antonovs.....
+Imagine a feudal lord A and B sits in the castle and as a result the lords fight and the lads' forelocks crack as now with one military and special operation and instead of returning the land and people the lads go to hell well okay Nazis and mercenaries and sincere - conscious ones God ordered them and in the graves they will bury those who are not Savchuks but Ivanovs and Danilovs and Antonovs.....